joeldba/dwm/README.md

   * Adds the ability to move windows through the master & stack using Mod+Shift+J or K.
 * cfacts
   * Allows you to grow/shrink windows within master/stack horizontally using Mod+Shift+H or L
+* killunsel
+  * Gives the ability to kill all unfocused windows with Mod+Shift+C.
 * barpadding
   * Creates a gap around the bar, purely for cosmetic purposes.
 * [dwm-border-bar](https://codemadness.org/paste/dwm-border-bar.patch)